Edward Boyle Library

 Edward Boyle Library study space

-Bottled water is allowed in the library.
+Drinks with lids are allowed in the library.
 Please consume other food and drink outside or in the Edit Room café.

 If you leave the library for more than 30 minutes, please take your belongings with you.